 2 x 400g mixed beans, rinsed and drained (borlotti, black eyed beans, chickpeas, cannellini)

 salt and pepper, to taste

-Place the beans in a bowl, cover with water and leave to soak for at least 7 hours or overnight.
-In a deep saucepan, sauté the onion until soft.
-Add the carrots and celery and cook for several minutes more.
+In a deep saucepan, heat the olive oil and sauté the onion until soft, about 7 minutes.
+Add the carrots and celery and cook for 3-4 minutes.
 Add the pancetta and fry for 3 minutes before adding the garlic, rosemary and oregano.
-Drain the beans and add to the pot.
-Pour in the stock and add the parmesan rinds.
-Cover partially with a lid and simmer for 2 hours.
-Add the farro and cook for another hour or until the beans are completely soft.
-Add a little more water if the liquid has reduced too much.
+Add the farro or barley, pour in the stock and add the parmesan rinds.
+Cover partially with a lid and simmer for 35-40 minutes.
+Stir in the beans and heat through.
 Season with salt and pepper and a squeeze of lemon juice.
-NB Don’t forget to remove the parmesan rind!
+NB Don’t forget to remove the parmesan rind before serving.

 You might want to add these two wholesome soup recipes too.